 For this redwood burl bar order we were given the specifics, drawings included.
 The first step is to find suitable material.
 This can be done in a couple of different ways.
 You can find the exact piece you want on our website, or I can have my yard find suitable material not listed on the site for you.
 The latter is usually what happens since the options are practically endless.
 It also enables us to not only find the perfect piece for you but also stay within your budget.
 Since the price will vary according to the grade of burl in the wood as well as the size, by knowing your budget we can make recommendations accordingly.

 These are the slabs that were selected for this particular project:

 Working from the plans in hand, we were able to get the bar top custom cut and sized.
-We then hand carved the edges and pre-sanded it.
+We then hand-carved the edges and pre-sanded them.
 Again, we sent pictures for the client’s approval before shipping:

 After getting the customer’s approval, we packed and shipped the shaped pieces to the client, ready for installation upon arrival.
 This is what the bar top looked like once it was installed.